wolfgangj/okami/README.md

 Basic knowledge of Forth is required for this section.

 Code will be compiled if it is enclosed in square brackets, so a basic definition looks like this:

     : 2dup [over over];

 There are no immediate words as in traditional Forth.
 That means that compilation directives like control structures must be placed outside of brackets:

+    : max
-    : max [2dup >] if [drop] else [nip] then ;
+      [2dup >] if [drop] else [nip] then ;

 You don't *need* to use square brackets, though.
-You could also compile a call manually by first pushing the desired code field address (CFA) onto the stack with `'` (tick) and then writing it into memory with `,` (comma):
+`okami` uses indirect threaded code, so you could also compile a call manually by first pushing the desired code field address (CFA) onto the stack with `'` (tick) and then writing it into memory with `,` (comma):

     : sqr  ' dup ,  ' * , ;
     : cell+ ' lit , 4 , ' + , ;

 Note that square brackets are *not* used to create code blocks (quotations), as in various modern concatenative languages.
 They merely denote activation and deactivation of the compiler in the source text.

 The equivalent of `postpone` is nesting of brackets:

     \ standard Forth code:
-    : foo  postpone bar  postpone baz  quux ; immediate : frob 42 foo ;
+    : foo  postpone bar  postpone baz
+           quux ; immediate
+    : frob 42 foo ;

     \ okami equivalent: